GSA/feedback.usa.gov/pages/about.md

 permalink: /about/
 ---

-The Feedback Analytics Program develops and manages government-wide services that collect and report quantitative and qualitative customer feedback to aid service improvement and decision-making.
-This includes establishing methods to evaluate progress toward achieving goals, and supporting continuous, iterative improvements to service design and delivery.
+The Feedback Analytics Program develops and manages government-wide services that collect and report quantitative and qualitative customer feedback.
+This includes developing methods to evaluate progress and supporting continuous, iterative improvements to service design and delivery.

 The Feedback Analytics program is part of the [Data and Analytics Portfolio](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services/office-of-products-and-programs#DSP) in the [Office of Products and Programs](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services/office-of-products-and-programs), a subdivision of GSA's [Technology Transformation Services](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services).